-1. Brevard County will take affirmative marketing steps to provide information and otherwise attract eligible persons from all racial, ethnic, and gender groups, and persons with disabilities in the housing market area.
-A wide range of marketing strategy strategies will be implemented to ensure that eligible persons have a reasonable opportunity to be informed about the program opportunities being carried out by the Brevard County Housing and Human Services Department.

-- On an annual basis, tThe County will periodically review its marketing efforts to assess strategy effectiveness.
-After each review of the success of the County's marketing actions, the County shall adjust its marketing strategy as determined necessary for success.
-Additionally, the County will affirmative further fair housing. - 3.
+- 1. Brevard County will take affirmative marketing steps to provide information and otherwise attract eligible persons from all racial, ethnic, gender groups, and persons with disabilities in the housing market area.
+A wide range of marketing strategies will be implemented to ensure that eligible persons have a reasonable opportunity to be informed about the program opportunities being carried out by the Brevard County Housing and Human Services Department. - 2.
+The County will periodically review its marketing efforts to assess strategy effectiveness.
+After each review of the success of the County's marketing actions, the County shall adjust its marketing strategy as determined necessary for success. - 3.
 The Notice of Funding Availability shall be advertised in accordance with Florida Statute 420.9075(4)(b).

-D. Waiting List, Applicant Intake, and Ranking:
+D. Wait List, Applicant Intake, and Ranking:

-- 1. Queue (Wait) List/Priorities: A queue (Wait) list will be established when applicants apply to the county SHIP program.
-Those households on the queue (Wait) list will be contacted by staff when their queue number is reached.
+1. Wait List/Priorities: A Wait list will be established when applicants apply to the county SHIP program.
+Those households on the Wait list will be contacted by staff when their queue number is reached.
 The Intake list will be maintained with applicants listed in an order that is consistent with the time that their preliminary intake (Application) forms were submitted.
-QueueIntake numbers will be assigned based on that order.
-If necessary, adjustments to the queue Intake orderlist may be made to achieve any established funding priorities as described in this plan.
+Intake numbers will be assigned based on that order.
+If necessary, adjustments to the Intake list may be made to achieve any established funding priorities as described in this plan.
 Priorities for funding described herein apply to all strategies unless otherwise stated in the strategy.
-Once there is a list of eligible applicants, they will be ranked based on the priorities provided below. - a.
-Adjustments to Queue (Wait) List: The Department will adjust the Queue/WaitingIntake list to accommodate set asides, emergency needs, and/or other as determined by achieve established funding priorities.
-Once there is a list of eligible applicants, they will be ranked based on the priorities provided belowWhen necessary the following will be utilized to determine the priorities ranking of adjustments; - b.
+Once there is a list of eligible applicants, they will be ranked based on the priorities provided below.

+- Adjustments to Wait List: The Department will adjust the Intake list to achieve established funding priorities.
+Once there is a list of eligible applicants, they will be ranked based on the priorities provided below; - b.
 Ranking Priority: - i.
 Emergency Loans for home repair related to a declared disaster that need immediate mitigation to prevent damage or further damage to the home or to resolve an immediate health hazard to the occupants. - ii.
-Households with a Person with special needs (as defined by FS 420.0004)
+Households with a Person with special needs (as defined by FS 420.0004) - iii.

-- iii.
 Very low-income applicant referrals from local Non-profit Affordable Housing Organizations - iv.
 Very low-income households (until the program's required percentage has been met) - v.
 Low- income households (until the program's required percentage has been met) - vi.
-Moderate income households
+Moderate income households b. they are determined by Department staff to be ineligible to participate in the Program.

-All priorities being equal, the date and time that the application is received will determine the queuewait list number.
+All priorities being equal, the date and time that the application is received will determine the wait list number.